openharmony/docs/en/application-dev/ui/ts-component-based-styles.md

 The **@Styles** decorator adds new attribute functions to basic components, such as **\<Text>**, **\<Column>**, and **\<Button>**.
 Currently, **@Styles** supports only universal attributes.
 You can use the **@Styles** decorator to quickly define and reuse the custom styles of a component.

 **@Styles** can be defined inside or outside a component.
-When it is defined outside a component, the keyword function must be included.
+When it is defined outside a component, the keyword **function** must be added before the API name.